COPG17/comeover/README.md

 **Tab Navigation** (Tab to Screen)

 * My events - displays events that you created
-* Add event - screen that allows you to create a new event
+* Add Event - screen that allows you to create a new event
-* Your friends - displays friends that you have added on the app and allows you to add other users
-* Your invitations - displays invitations to events that you have been invited to by friends and allows you to respond to invitations

 **Flow Navigation** (Screen to Screen)